erling6232/imagedata/docs/Viewing.rst

    mask, vertices = a.get_roi(roi=vertices, vertices=True)

-Alternatively, an existing binary ROI mask can be used as input:
+Alternatively, an existing binary ROI mask can be used as input.
+The binary ROI will be converted to a list of vertices.
+Depending on the input data, the polygon may differ somewhat from the expected result!

 .. code-block:: python